RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 * `languages` - List of strings containing all the languages the experiment is available in
 * `defaultLanguage` - String containing the default language

-The following example shows the beginning of the experiment JSON file, titled `config.json`.
-If you want to copy the below object into your JSON file, copy only the object and not the text `"In config.json"`.
+The following example shows the beginning of the experiment JSON file, titled `config.json`, stored in the directory `json`, which is located in the main directory of your project.
+If you want to copy the below object into your JSON file, copy only the object and not the text `"In json/config.json"`.

 ```
-In config.json
+In json/config.json

 {
   "experimentName" : "ReflectiveLearning",